Time to read: 8 minutes, 38 seconds

 The good news is that

-90GCatalinaSSH.img is already preconfigured for you and you can enjoy out-of-the-box Screen Sharing and SSH connectivity.
+sonoma-90gb-orka3-arm is already preconfigured for you, and you can enjoy out-of-the-box Screen Sharing and SSH connectivity.

-If you're using another image as your starting point or if you are installing your OS from ISO, you will likely not have SSH or Screen Sharing enabled by default (even though the respective ports will be mapped by default).
+If you're using another image as your starting point or if you are installing your OS from ISO (Intel Only), you will likely not have SSH or Screen Sharing enabled by default (even though the respective ports will be mapped by default).
 In this case, you need to connect to the VM via VNC.
 You can then enable SSH and Screen Sharing connectivity in the OS.

 When prompted by Apple Screen Sharing, provide the credentials for the VM (

 admin/admin).
-You will be prompted for the password one more time - when Apple connects to the VM.
+You will be prompted for the password again - when Apple connects to the VM.

 On the VM, launch System Preferences > Users & Groups.
 Select the Admin user and click Change password.
 Set the